Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 - Air plants, like orchids, are epiphytes.
 They grow in trees in the wild, not in soil.
 You'll have to use a light-growing material specially designed for them.

-- Plants that prefer high humidity often grow well in the bathroom, but you can also up the humidity of any plant by siting it on pebble saucers.
+- Plants that prefer high humidity often grow well in the bathroom, but you can also up the humidity of any plant by sitting it on pebble saucers.

 Before you get too anxious, remember that there really are only a few things a human can do to kill a plant, with overwatering (usually combined with faulty drainage) making the top of the list.
 Read this article for a short-list of potentially lethal plant-care no-nos to avoid at all costs.